SiMoM0/Point2Roof/README.md

 TEST:
 python test.py --data_path ~/Downloads/tokyo --batch_size 128 --gpu 0 --test_tag baseline --split test

+For tokyo dataset, change line in `test_util.py` file

 ## Synthetic and real dataset

 To train and test DeepRoof, we construct a new dataset of roof building 3D reconstruction.
 To further evaluate the performance of the proposed Point2Roof, we also construct a small real dataset.